 A major family law project will enable individuals and local authorities to start and manage applications for adoption and care orders.

-However, there was little attempt to divert users from litigation — for which, of course, they would have to pay court fees.
+At first, there was no attempt to divert users from litigation — for which, of course, they would have to pay court fees.
 This was in contrast to the Civil Resolution Tribunal in the Canadian province of British Columbia.
 By the end of 2018, HMCTS was considering whether to change the default settings so that mediation would be offered unless a user opted out.

 HMCTS also piloted a service aimed at legal professionals who manage multiple claims on behalf of clients.
 It started in the spring of 2018 with 10 law firms and 1000 claims.